 Permit coverage is generally for a 5-year term.
 To renew coverage for a new term, MS4 permittees must submit an individual permit application or a NOI to discharge under the statewide General Permit prior to the expiration date of coverage, as specified in the permit.
 The MS4 can, if it chooses, elect to apply for an individual NPDES permit in lieu of continued coverage under the reissued General Permit.

 DEP has developed a

-reporting tool that can be used to generate lists of NPDES-permitted and waived MS4s in Pennsylvania.
+reporting tool that can be used to search NPDES-permitted and waived MS4s in Pennsylvania.

-For more information on MS4 NPDES permits and compliance, email the Bureau of Clean Water (BCW) at
+For questions on MS4 NPDES permits and compliance in Pennsylvania, contact DEP’s Bureau of Clean Water (BCW) at